We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 - Short-term

-savings : Aim to save for goals that are less than five years away.
+savings : Aim to save for goals less than five years away.
 This could be for a down payment on a home, a wedding, or a dream vacation.
 For these goals, consider saving in a high-yieldsavings account or a short-term CD to keep your money accessible and safe from market fluctuations. - Long-term investments: For goals more than five years away, such as retirement or your child’s education, consider investing in a diversified mix of stocks, bonds, and other assets.
 The exact amount to save and

 invest depends on your age, income, desired retirement age, and risk tolerance.
-A common recommendation is to save at least 15% of your pre-tax income for retirement, adjusting as necessary based on your specific retirement goals and timeline.
+A standard recommendation is to save at least 15% of your pre-tax income for retirement, adjusting as necessary based on your specific retirement goals and timeline.

 Remember, these